 What Is a Dental Crown?

-A dental crown is a restoration designed to protect a tooth that has sustained structural damage from a crack, decay, or trauma.
-It completely covers your tooth like a protective helmet.
-Both Dr. Tip Tippit and Dr. Trey Tippit design restorations to match your natural teeth, whenever possible, so your smile has a seamless appearance.
+A crown is a dental restoration designed to protect a tooth that has sustained structural damage from a crack, decay, or trauma.
+It completely covers and replaces the protective outer layer of your tooth.
+Crowns can be made from a variety of different materials, each one with different strengths and esthetics.
+The dentists at Tippit Dental Group will recommend the ideal crown to match the shape, function, and color of your natural teeth so your smile will have a seamless appearance.

-We will attach your permanent crown to your tooth and make final precise adjustments to ensure a proper fit.
-Caring for your crown is essential to ensuring its longevity.
-Brushing, flossing, and keeping your regular dental cleanings is the best insurance for your dentistry.
+Caring for your crown is essential to ensure its longevity.
+Brushing, flossing, and keeping up your regular dental cleanings is the best insurance for your dentistry.

-It is also essential to wear your nightguard, if it is recommended.
-Clenching and grinding your teeth can damage a crown, just like your natural teeth.
+If you have a nightguard, it is important that you wear it regularly to protect your crown.
+Clenching and grinding your teeth can damage both your crowns and your natural teeth.
 Taking care of your restorations will extend their function and appearance.